grafana/loki/production/docker/README.md

    docker-compose -f ./docker-compose-ha-memberlist.yaml up
    ```

-1. When adding data source in the grafana dashboar, using `http://loki-gateway:3100` for the URL field.
+1. When adding data source in the grafana dashboard, using `http://loki-gateway:3100` for the URL field.

 1. To clean up